 PERIOD OF DELIVERY: October 1, 2000 through September 30, 2002.
 Thereafter the Period of Delivery may be extended from month to month upon mutual agreement of the parties.

-CONTRACT PRICE (per MMBtu): 1) For all quantities of “Customer Use Gas” up to the MaxDQ: The Contract Price to be applicable for a month shall be equal to eighty-seven and one-half percent (87.5%) of the below calculated city gate price for such month.
+CONTRACT PRICE (per MMBtu): 1) For all quantities of “ Gas Stream 1” : The Contract Price to be applicable for a month shall be equal to eighty-seven and one-half percent (87.5%) of the below calculated city gate price for such month.
 Such city gate price shall be the average of (i) the average of the low price and the high price of the range of prices reported in the first-of-the-month issue of the Inside F.E.R.C.'s Gas Market Report for Chicago citygate for such month and (ii) the price as reported in the first publication of the Natural Gas Week for Delivered to Utility, Midwest for such month.

-2) For all quantities of “Customer Resale Gas”: The Contract Price to be applicable for a month shall be equal to ninety-two and one-half percent (92.5%) of the above calculated city gate price for such month.
+2) For all quantities of “ Gas Stream 2”: The Contract Price to be applicable for a month shall be equal to ninety-two and one-half percent (92.5%) of the above calculated city gate price for such month.

-OTHER: Customer and Company acknowledge and agree that the quality specifications of the RFG to be delivered hereunder may not conform to the quality specifications of The Peoples Gas Light and Coke Company ‘s Mahomet pipeline and that Customer shall reimburse, indemnify and hold harmless Company for any and all costs, liabilities and damages paid or incurred by Company as a result of the delivery or non-delivery of any RFG volumes that do not conform to such quality specifications.
+OTHER: Customer and Company acknowledge and agree that the quality specifications of the gas to be delivered hereunder may not conform to the quality specifications of The Peoples Gas Light and Coke Company ‘s Mahomet pipeline and that Customer shall reimburse, indemnify and hold harmless Company for any and all costs, liabilities and damages paid or incurred by Company as a result of the delivery or non-delivery of any volumes hereunder that do not conform to such quality specifications.

 This Transaction is being provided pursuant to and in accordance with the ENFOLIO MASTER FIRM PURCHASE/SALE AGREEMENT between Customer and Company dated effective as of October 1, 2000 (the "Agreement") and constitutes part of and is subject to all of the provisions of such Agreement.
 Capitalized terms herein used, but not defined, shall have the meanings set forth in the Agreement.